Crazy-Crew/CrazyCrates/README.md

 ### **Initial Plugin Setup**
 CrazyCrates as first install will come with a set of default files in the `crates` folder which are to help you figure out how to use the plugin.
 You can simply create more crates by copying the files or creating new ones than doing `/crazycrates reload`<br>
-Testing your crates is even easier, If you simply want to test prizes.
+Testing your crates is even easier, if you simply want to test prizes.
 We have a command for that called `/crazycrates debug <crate>`

 ![Features Banner](https://raw.githubusercontent.com/Crazy-Crew/Branding/main/crazycrates/banner/webp/features.webp)